-According to the BEREC Regulation, the BEREC Office sets up BEREC EWGs, upon request of the BoR, and provides them with the appropriate administrative, professional and logistics support.
-The BEREC Office also manages public consultations and procurement procedures for workshops and research studies thus contributing to the achievement of BEREC's goals.
+According to the BEREC Regulation, the BEREC Office sets up BEREC EWGs, upon request of the BoR, and provides them with appropriate administrative, professional and logistics support.
+The BEREC Office also manages public consultations, video conferences sessions, virtual workshop and meetings; procurement procedures for workshops, IT platforms - tools and research studies, thus contributing to the achievement of BEREC's goals.
 The BEREC Office is also responsible for collecting information from NRAs and collating periodical BEREC benchmark reports.